MrArkasia/Bank-account-kata-full-stack/README.md

 # Bank-account-kata-full-stack

-This project is a kata made with TDD process.
+This project is a kata made with TDD method.
 The program simulates a bank account.

 ## Getting Started